Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-\begin{remark} Later we are often using the specialization of $\parameter$ to $\parameterS$ from \eqref{eq:specialization}.
-For convenience, we also indicate in small print, with brackets and in gray the values of the relations in the kernel of (singular) TQFTs under the specialization to $\parameterS$. \end{remark}
+\begin{remark} Later we often use the specialization of $\parameter$ to $\parameterS$ from the introduction.
+For convenience, we indicate sometimes in small print, with brackets and in gray, the corresponding values under the specialization to $\parameterS$. \end{remark}